 Like everything in society, funeral etiquette and what is expected of you has evolved over time.
 As always common sense and good discretion is the best guide to proper funeral etiquette.
 Here are a few do’s and don’ts of funeral etiquette.

-- Dress appropriately – Gone are the days of dressing up in all black for a funeral, but jeans and a t-shirt isn’t exactly acceptable either.
-You should still dress to impress and avoid any bright or flashy colors.
-Wearing what you would wear for a wedding or a job interview would be the most appropriate.
+- Dress appropriately – Gone are the days of dressing up in all black for a funeral, but jeans and a t-shirt are not usually acceptable either.
+Wearing what you would wear for a wedding or a job interview would be the most appropriate unless a specific style of dress is requested by the family.

 - Sign the register book – The family will keep the register book as a memento for years.
 Be sure to include your full name and relationship to the deceased.